 An all-in-one solution that can do the above-discussed tasks automatically is Volopay.
 You can automate every function of your accounts payable team with Volopay.

-It has strong AP automation, expense reporting and reimbursement system, customizable approval workflows, budgets, and accounting controls. virtual cards, Bill Pay to make super-fast local and international transactions, in-built, no-collateral credit, and competitively low fx charges.
+It has strong AP automation, expense reporting and reimbursement system, customizable approval workflows, budgets, and accounting controls. virtual cards, Bill Pay to make super-fast local and international transactions, and competitively low fx charges.